 There is a group from the great State of Maine who regularly reenact the history of the 20th Maine Regiment and are always seeking artifacts to keep the history alive.

 The Civil War was a drastic piece of history, but we should never try to erase it, be it Union or Confederate.
-The group I speak of is the 20th Maine Volunteers and you can see their website at: http://20thmainevolunteers.com/
+The group I speak of is the 20th Maine Volunteers.
+You can search for it online to find it.

 The Battle of Little Round Top